 If you’re not sure whether you should have the vaccine, we encourage you to talk with your regular GP as soon as possible.

-Remember, only book an appointment to have the vaccine once you receive an invitation and you’ve decided to have it.
+Remember, only book an appointment to have the vaccine if you’re eligible and you’ve decided to have it.

 Let’s work together to get this done!